 Lastly, invest in influencer/ content creator marketing.
 Research shows 49% of users on social media state that they downloaded a mobile app because it was recommended by people they trust or follow online.

 Influencers or content creators have their audience base and reach and hence, can help you enormously in selling your product.
 In case a business has budget constraints, it could reach out to micro-influencers and get the job done.

 Lastly, use hashtags, post meaningful and targeted content, and add your app links in all the creatives and social captions, without fail.

-In this mobile app launch guide 2023, we would strongly recommend businesses create product websites before their launch.
-This would give them to generate early awareness around their product and engage with potential users.
+In this mobile app launch guide 2024, we would strongly recommend businesses create product websites before their launch.
+This would allow them to generate early awareness around their product and engage with potential users.

 To make the most out of this website, the business needs to ensure that it is SEO-friendly.
 Search Engine Optimization (SEO) ensures that you are easily visible with top ranks in Google listings and the content is consumable to users who usually have an attention span of just 8 seconds.
 SEO ensures that your content is readable, comprehensive, and effective.
 It enhances the visibility, brand awareness, and user-friendliness of your website.